Aggregated search results page

 3. A drop down list will appear with the vacancy you searched on pre-selected.

-4. The vacancy status they will be allocated to will either default to 'New' of the last status you used.
+4. The vacancy status they will be allocated to will either default to 'Added' of the last status you used.

 5. Simply click on the status to change this if required.